 As the weather starts to get warmer, you may be sweating more and feeling more thirsty than usual.
 Are you drinking enough water?
 Being hydrated is one of the most important factors for our health as water makes up 60 percent of our body weight.
-Every system in our body depends on water and it is present in every cell, tissue and organ.
+Every system in our body depends on water and it is present in every cell, tissue, and organ.
 Water flushes toxins, carries nutrients around your body, and provides adequate moisture to body tissues.
-It also regulates body temperature, lubricates and cushions our joints, protects sensitive tissues and rids our body of waste through urination, perspiration and bowel movements.
+It also regulates body temperature, lubricates and cushions our joints, protects sensitive tissues and rids our body of waste and toxins ,through urination, perspiration, and bowel movements.

 So, how much water do we need to stay healthy?
 “Eight- 8 ounce glasses of water” is an old adage that is not necessarily accurate but is repeated because it is easy to remember.
 It equals about 1.9 liters which is lower than the recommended amounts for both men and women.
 However, each person needs different amounts depending on individual variables including health, environment, and exercise.
 Two easy and accurate guidelines are to drink enough so that you are rarely thirsty and so that your urine is colorless or light yellow.

 If this seems too ambiguous, here are some general guidelines:

 Men should drink about 13 glasses (or 3 liters)